namphuong2217/Backend-Spring-SocialPlatform/README.md

 ## Overview

-This project was built with [Spring Boot](https://spring.io/projects/spring-boot).
+Project built with [Spring Boot](https://spring.io/projects/spring-boot) from scratch.

 Environment used: